35 Israeli hostages have returned home — but 13 families are still waiting

 People react as they watch the hostage release live stream at Hostages Square on October 13, 2025 in Tel Aviv, Israel.
 (Photo by Chris McGrath/Getty Images)

-In return for the release of the hostages, Israel released Palestinian security prisoners on Monday, including 250 serving life sentences or other lengthy terms.
+In return for the release of the hostages, Israel released nearly 2,000 Palestinian security prisoners last Monday, including 250 serving life sentences or other lengthy terms.

 A task force formed by the U.S., Qatar, Egypt, Turkey, and other countries, approved by both Israel and Hamas, will work to ensure the ceasefire is implemented.
 Several hundred American troops arrived in Israel last week to start monitoring the ceasefire.
 Troops from Egypt, Qatar, Turkey, and the United Arab Emirates are expected to join the U.S. team.